vispacem/vispacem.github.io/_posts/2019-03-03-How I installed node-red on WeDeploy for free.md

 And after a few seconds the program worked.

-[Here](https://nodered.org/docs/security) are the instructions for use a password in node-red.
+[Here](https://nodered.org/docs/security) are the instructions for use a password in node-red:

 ```
 node -e "console.log(require('bcryptjs').hashSync(process.argv[1], 8));" your-password-here